dynamotn/neovim-config/README.md

     git clone https://gitlab.com/dynamo-config/vim ~/.config/nvim --single-branch
 ```

-* Make sure to have `virtualenv` installed otherwise you must install it via
-  your distro's package manager
 * After that, open Neovim.
 That's all!
 Hope you enjoy with neovim :smile:!

 ## Key bindings